13 Surprising Things You Can’t Leave Out of Your First Aid Kit

 A large towel

-When on the road, Christina Johns, MD—senior medical adviser of PM Pediatrics—always has a big, clean towel in her first aid kit in case someone gets a gash.
-“Those tiny gauze squares often just aren’t enough to help compress and control the bleeding,” she says.
+When on the road, Christina Johns, MD—senior medical adviser of PM Pediatrics in Lake Success, New York—always has a big, clean towel in her first aid kit in case someone gets a gash.
+"Those tiny gauze squares often just aren't enough to help compress and control the bleeding," she says.
 If the cut is on an extremity, she wraps the towel around it and applies pressure to the cut.
 In other cases, she folds the towel several times and applies direct pressure.
-After you fill your first aid kit, learn 12 rules for creating an emergency action plan.
+After you fill your first aid kit, here are the crucial items you need in a home emergency kit.

-Duct tape should be in every medical kit, according several of the emergency response experts.
-“It can be made into a pressure dressing for bleeding wounds, used to splint broken limbs, and can even be fashioned into a sling,” Dr. Sandhu says.
+Duct tape should be in every medical kit, according to several of the emergency response experts.
+"It can be made into a pressure dressing for bleeding wounds, used to splint broken limbs, and can even be fashioned into a sling," Dr. Sandhu says.
+Plus, here are the genius first aid uses for duct tape.

 Portable phone charger

-No, not for that reason: “A condom can actually be a lifesaver in an emergency,” says Robert Glatter, MD, an emergency physician at Lenox Hill Hospital in New York.
-“It can store water, serve as a tourniquet, or be used for wound irrigation under pressure.”
+No, not for that reason: "A condom can actually be a lifesaver in an emergency," says Robert Glatter, MD, an emergency physician at Lenox Hill Hospital in New York City.
+"It can store water, serve as a tourniquet, or be used for wound irrigation under pressure."
 Irrigating or cleaning a wound under high pressure helps remove debris or foreign material.
-“The high pressure created by squeezing the condom helps to create a powerful jet of water, ” Dr. Glatter adds.
-Anybody can do this trick by poking a small hole in the condom and squeezing it when it’s full of water.
-These are the three life-saving items you should have on you at all times.
+"The high pressure created by squeezing the condom helps to create a powerful jet of water, " Dr. Glatter adds.
+Anybody can do this trick by poking a small hole in the condom and squeezing it when it's full of water.

 Ah, the joys of Jell-O—it happens to be a sweet remedy if someone is having a spell of low blood sugar, explains Dr. Glatter: "It's an excellent source of sugar to wake you up, caffeine-free, and it won't lead to significant dehydration."
 Just add water to the powder to reconstitute it, then drink it up.
 Signs of low blood sugar include dizziness, sweating, rapid heartbeat, and nausea; it can progress to seizures if not treated.
 Get your hands on these other 10 items you need in a home emergency kit.